Ahmed-Moourad/DevOps-Interview-Questions-for-Juniors/README.md

 The Jenkins master acts to schedule the jobs, assign slaves, and send builds to slaves to execute the jobs.
-It will also monitor the slave state (offline or online) and get back the build result responses from slaves and the display build results on the console output.
+It will also monitor the slave state (offline or online) and get back the build result responses from slaves and display build results on the console output.

 60. **What’s Jenkins Shared Library?**
 It is a feature that allows you to define reusable code in a version-controlled repository and share it across Jenkins pipelines.
-It promotes code reuse, consistency, and simplifies pipeline maintenance.
+It promotes code reuse, and consistency, and simplifies pipeline maintenance.
  A shared library in Jenkins is a collection of Groovy scripts shared between different Jenkins jobs Each shared library requires users to define a name and a method of retrieving source code.

 61. **What’s Java Spring Boot?**
-Java Spring Boot (Spring Boot) is a tool that makes developing web application and microservices with Spring Framework faster and easier through three core capabilities: Autoconfiguration.
+Java Spring Boot (Spring Boot) is a tool that makes developing web applications and microservices with Spring Framework faster and easier through three core capabilities: Autoconfiguration.
 An opinionated approach to configuration.
 The ability to create standalone applications.

-62. **What’s difference between Rolling Strategy and Blue-Green Strategy?**
+62. **What’s the difference between Rolling Strategy and Blue-Green Strategy?**
 **Rolling deployments** follow a staggered delivery pattern that gradually replaces instances of the existing environment with updated versions.
 **Blue-green deployments** involve creating a rigorously-tested second environment before completely shifting the current instance to the new environment.